 - M.B.A. certificate, entrepreneurial studies, Boston University, 2009

 - Provide management services to Livingston Taylor, Ellis Paul, Eric Andersen, Flynn, Rebecca Loebe, and Shun Ng

-- Promoted concerts with Rush, KISS, Bruce Springsteen, Hall & Oates, Kansas, Neil Young, Bill Cosby, Todd Rungren, Foghat, Blue Oyster Cult, Dolly Parton, Kansas, Bachman-Turner Overdrive, Yes, and Poco
+- Promoted concerts with Rush, KISS, Bruce Springsteen, Hall & Oates, Kansas, Neil Young, Todd Rungren, Foghat, Blue Oyster Cult, Styx, Kansas, Bachman-Turner Overdrive, Yes, and Poco

-- Other professional distinctions: Former concert director of the University of Notre Dame; started Black Wolf Records with Mike Dreese of Newbury Comics in 1992; president of Ralph Jaccodine Management, artist management company since 1992; on board of directors for Club Passim, in Cambridge, since 2004; on board of directors of the Folk Alliance International since 2013.
+- Other professional distinctions include being the former concert director of the University of Notre Dame; starting Black Wolf Records in 1992; and serving as president of Ralph Jaccodine Management, artist management company, since 1992

 - On Board of Directors for Club Passim in Cambridge, Massachusetts, since 2004 and the Folk Alliance International since 2013

 - On the Board of Hope Collaborative since 2014